 MECHANICVILLE - Charles J. Sommer, 88 of So.
 Second Ave, died Saturday, Oct 12th at Stratton VA Medical Ctr, Albany.
 Born in Franklin, Virginia, son of Carleton and Gertrude Sommer, Charlie served with the US Army’s 519th Military Police Battalion in Korea, being honorably discharged in 1953.
 He has been a Mechanicville area resident for most of his adult life.
 A deliveryman for 25 years with H.P.
 Hood and Sons of Saratoga Springs, and later for several food brokers.

-To send flowers in memory of Charles J. Sommer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Charles J. Sommer, please visit our Heartfelt Sympathies Store.

 A charter member of the Hillcrest Fire Dept, He was a committeeman and active member of Mechanicville Republican Party for years and the Korean War Veterans Assn.

 A coin collector, Charlie enjoyed outdoor yard work and along with his late wife and family, cherished times spent at their family camp on the Sacandaga Reservoir.

 He was predeceased by his wife of 61 years, Olive who died August 30, 2016, also his young daughter Carolyn and granddaughter Chera Sommer.